How to Plan a Baby Shower That Guests Actually Enjoy

 Ready to Plan One?

-If you have a baby shower coming up, do yourself a favor and skip the spreadsheet-and-group-chat approach.
+If you have a baby shower coming up, skip the spreadsheet-and-group-chat approach.
 Create your event on Lemonvite, describe the vibe you want, and let the design engine handle the invitation.
-Send it by text.
-Track RSVPs in one place.
-Broadcast updates when plans shift.
+From there you send it by text and watch the RSVPs land in one place, then fire off a broadcast whenever plans shift.

 It costs $5 per event.
 That is less than a single pack of those "guess the baby food" jars.
 And your guests will actually enjoy showing up.